 Some people get a little nervous when they fly on a smaller aircraft, but never fear!
 Stay tuned for my upcoming post on What to Expect on a Tiny Plane!

 The flight was quick and easy!
 It was scheduled for 30 minutes, and that was about right.
 The flight attendant and pilots were friendly and made reasonable jokes that made everyone on the flight laugh.
 We had a choice of water or passion-orange-guava nectar, and we were making our final descent almost as soon as we reached our cruising altitude!

 My favorite part of flying in tiny planes is the spectacular views!
 You fly lower and for shorter distances, so you can usually count on beautiful scenery from an unbeatable vantage point!

-And check out all my Hawaii posts on my Pacific Islands Page!
+And check out all my Hawaii posts on my Hawaiian Islands Page!